gajrajbhadoriya/Soccer-app/README.md

 ## Install All Composer Dependencies
 1. Use below command to install all dependencies then wait till all process is complete...
-    - composer install or composer update
+    - composer install or composer update.

 ##Create a .env file
 Duplicate .env.example as .env file